The History Of Woolworth’s

 Photo: Joe+Jeanette Archie / CC BY (https://creativecommons.org/licenses/by/2.0)

 There are a handful of shopping stores that are forever etched in the memories of New Yorkers who grew up in the 1900s.
 One way up on this list is undoubtedly Woolworth’s.
-Many people loved Woolworth stores and shopped in them almost on a daily basis.
-Of course, there were many others who were not too fond of the stores for various reasons including its controversial history.
-Regardless of one’s feeling towards the stores, the company infiltrated neighborhoods in every borough of New York City.
+Many people loved Woolworth stores and shopped there almost daily.
+Of course, there were many others who were not too fond of the stores for various reasons, including its controversial history.
+Regardless of one’s feelings towards the stores, the company infiltrated neighborhoods in every borough of New York City.
 They were also spread out across Long Island and upstate New York.
 The company had stores all across the United States and around the world.
 By 1979.
-Woolworth’s was the largest department store chain around the globe.
+Woolworth’s was the largest department store chain worldwide.

 We all have memories of shopping in Woolworth’s.
-I brought my first 45 rpm record at Woolworth’s in 1971.
+I bought my first 45 rpm record at Woolworth’s in 1971.
 You don’t forget moments like that.
-It was the Partridge family’s big hit “I Think I Love You.”
+It was the Partridge Family’s big hit “I Think I Love You.”
 I purchased it at the Woolworth’s on 204th Street in The Bronx.
-I was ten years old and I still remember like it was yesterday.
+I was ten years old, and I still remember like it was yesterday.
 Woolworth’s had their own top 100 list.
 Its where many people brought records.
-There were not many record stores around in the 1960s and 70s and I don’t remember any records store in our neighborhood in the Bronx.
-That’s one of the reasons what Woolworth’s was so successful.
-Woolworth’s was a one stop shop where you could final almost anything and pay a really cheap price for it.
-Known as the original five and dime stores, Woolworth’s was incredibly groundbreaking in so many ways……..both good…..and bad.
+There weren’t many record stores around in the 1960s and 70s, and I don’t remember any in our neighborhood in the Bronx.
+That’s one of the reasons why Woolworth’s was so successful.
+Woolworth’s was a one-stop shop where you could find almost anything at very low prices.
+Known as the original five-and-dime stores, Woolworth’s was incredibly groundbreaking in so many ways… both good and bad.

 Woolworth’s History